 Verification: Prior to groundbreaking activities, the applicant shall submit to the CPM an enhancement and rehabilitation plan for the Carrizo Creek and a Mitigation Plan for restoring the 247 acres of Carrizo Creek consistent with the restoration and rehabilitation plan.
 The applicant shall submit documentation that the enhancement and rehabilitation plan and the Mitigation Plan have been approved by the Corps, USFWS, and State Parks.
 No later than 18 months after ground-disturbing activities, the applicant shall submit documentation that the initial enhancement and rehabilitation measures have been completed.
-The applicant shall submit annual monitoring reports to the CPM, Corps, USFWS, CDFG, State Parks and CDFG documenting the success of the enhancement and rehabilitation activities.
+The applicant shall submit annual monitoring reports of the enhancement and rehabilitation activities.
 At the end of the initial 5 year monitoring period, applicant shall submit documentation to the CPM that the Corps has accepted the mitigation as being complete and documentation that funding has been provided to State Parks for the long term management of the mitigation lands and that State Parks has accepted such funds and has agreed to carry out long term management of these areas.

-No If the applicant elects to acquire lands to satisfy this condition, no later than 12 months after the start of ground-disturbing project activities, the project owner, or a third-party approved by the CPM, in consultation with CDFG and BLM, shall submit a formal acquisition proposal to the CPM describing the parcel(s) intended for purchase containing no less than 48 acres of state jurisdictional waters and 881 of the state, 247 acres of applicable PBHS foraging habitat and 247 acres of ephemeral drainages, and shall obtain approval from the CPM, in consultation with CDFG, BLM, and USFWS, prior to acquisition.
+NoIf the applicant elects to acquire lands to satisfy this condition, no later than 12 months after the start of ground-disturbing project activities, the project owner, or a third-party approved by the CPM, in consultation with CDFG and BLM, shall submit a formal acquisition proposal to the CPM describing the parcel(s) intended for purchase containing no less than 48 acres of state jurisdictional waters and 881of the state, 247 acres of applicable PBHS foraging habitat and 247 acres of ephemeral drainages, and shall obtain approval from the CPM, in consultation with CDFG, BLM, and USFWS, prior to acquisition.